pallet/pallet-map-merge/README.md

 ## Installation

-To use pallet-thread, add the following to your :dependencies:
+To use pallet-map-merge, add the following to your :dependencies:

-[pallet-thread "0.1.0-SNAPSHOT"]
+[pallet-map-merge "0.1.0-SNAPSHOT"]

 ## License